mwibrow/CALVin-images/README.md

 # CALVin images

-This repository contains the source SVG images originally created for use with [CALVin](https://github.com/mwibrow/CALVin).
+This repository contains the source SVG images originally created for academic research use with [CALVin](https://github.com/mwibrow/CALVin).

 ## Details